 I think it’s incredibly fitting that, to emphasize this, we’re given almost nothing about exactly who Audra is.
 She’s a phantom.
 She’s something they’re chasing that means something completely different to each one of them.
 Audra’s a shadow character hanging over the whole film, even if she’s totally fictional within the narrative.

 Curtains is a little too surreal to play out like a traditional slasher.
-There are tropes pulled straight from Italian cinema that aren’t found very often in US or Canadian slashers, things like repeated dream imagery, exaggerated visual style, and especially having two unrelated killers, these things feel like they’re pulled directly from the early filmography of Dario Argento.
+There are tropes pulled straight from Italian cinema that aren’t found very often in US or Canadian slashers, tropes like repeated dream imagery, exaggerated visual style, and especially having two unrelated killers, these aspects feel like they’re pulled directly from the early filmography of Dario Argento.

 That juxtaposition of Italian/Canadian sensibilities is ultimately a selling point for Curtains.
 It’s weird and it owns that weirdness.
 It seems to know exactly how bizarre it is, hence the ice skating scene, which make it impossible not to recommend because it simply has to be seen to be believed.